West Virginia EBT Deposit Schedule for 2025

 Request an Emergency Issuance or Recalculate Your Case

-• Emergency SNAP: Log in to WV PATH, choose “Apply for Assistance,” and answer the “Need food now?” questions.
-You can also submit the one-page paper form at a county DHHR office and request a same-day phone interview.
+For expedited service, log in to the WV PATH portal and select “Apply for Assistance.”
+After answering the “Need food now?” questions, upload a photo of your ID and proof of having less than $100 on hand.
+You can also submit a paper form at a county DHHR office for a same-day phone interview.

-You don’t need a large garden to grow your own food.
-Plant your seeds or starts in a shallow plastic bin with drainage holes.
-Micro-greens are edible in 10–14 days, and leafy lettuces provide repeat harvests, helping you stretch groceries for the rest of the month and beyond.
+You can plant them in a shallow plastic bin with drainage holes.
+Micro-greens are often ready in 10–14 days, and leafy lettuces can provide repeat harvests, giving you fresh food to supplement your pantry.

 Track Your EBT Balance and Earn Cashback with Benny